justmarkham/DAT7/README.md

 * Glass identification exercise using scikit-learn ([instructions](homework/09_glass_id.md), [code](code/09_glass_id.py))

 **Homework:**
+* Try to finish the glass identification exercise at home, and then compare your code to the [solution](code/09_glass_id.py).
+However, there is no need to submit your code unless you have questions or would like feedback.
 * If you're brand new to linear regression, read [What is Linear Regression?](http://blog.yhathq.com/posts/what-is-linear-regression.html) and watch [The Easiest Introduction to Regression Analysis](https://www.youtube.com/watch?v=k_OB1tWX9PM) (14 minutes).

 **Resources:**